Name of the Game: DELAYED GRATIFICATION.

 I use this stratagem that I called Mental Monopoly to keep myself off the hook and request you to base your life around the same.

-To conclude, I would like you to base your concept of Delayed Gratification, by remembering this proverb from ancient Jewish wisdom -
+To conclude, I would like you to base your concept of Delayed Gratification, by remembering this proverb from a random scribble on the internet.

 "When a pessimist is faced with 2 bad choices, he chooses both."